AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-5/.github/steps/5-1-tdd-workflow.md

    - Run tests after each fix to verify
    - Continue until all tests pass

+   **IMPORTANT - Scope Boundary**:
+   This step focuses ONLY on making tests pass.
+The AI should:
+   - ✅ Fix code to make failing tests pass
+   - ✅ Verify tests pass after each fix
+   - ❌ DO NOT fix ESLint warnings or errors (those are for Step 5-2)
+   - ❌ DO NOT remove console.log statements
+   - ❌ DO NOT fix unused variables unless they break tests

+   Code quality issues will be addressed systematically in Step 5-2!

 3. **Review the changes** it made

 > 💡 **What's happening?** The AI uses TDD Red-Green-Refactor cycles: run tests (Red) → fix code (Green) → verify (Refactor).
 As it works, it automatically documents patterns to `.github/memory/patterns-discovered.md` - no separate step needed!